What to Do With an IRS Backup Withholding Notice

 If you receive a "B" notice or "C" notice, you must continue withholding until you are informed by the IRS to stop withholding.

-When in doubt as to what to do, always start backup withholding on payment made to an individual (at the rate of 28%).
+When in doubt as to what to do, always start backup withholding on payment made to an individual (at the current rate of 24%).
 Let the taxpayer sort out the taxpayer ID problem with the IRS.

 Reporting and Paying Backup Withholding to the IRS